For Worse

 For Worse is a 2025 American romantic comedy film written and directed by Amy Landecker.
+The film stars Landecker, Nico Hiraga, Missi Pyle, Gaby Hoffmann, Kiersey Clemons, Ken Marino, Paul Adelstein, Angelique Cabral, Simon Helberg, and Bradley Whitford.

-It premiered at the 2025 South by Southwest Film & TV Festival on March 10, 2025.
+It premiered at the South by Southwest Film & TV Festival on March 10, 2025, and it was released in the United States on March 6, 2026.

 Premise

 A recent divorcée starts drama classes in an attempt to start a new phase in her life.